 Several hundred well-wishers attended the July 9 memorial service at St. John Fisher church in Rancho Palos Verdes.
 Bobit died June 29 at the age of 86, almost a year after having heart valve replacement surgery.
 Bobit founded Bobit Business Media and Automotive Fleet magazine in late 1961 with $6,000 he had saved from his work at McGraw-Hill.

 Ed's son Ty, who took over as CEO in 2004, described Ed as his best friend and said he could "fix any problem."
 He recounted watching the "Lone Ranger" on TV as a boy as his father left for the office on Saturday mornings.
+The TV character wore a mask and had about the same build and height as Ed, which led Ty to believe perhaps his father was standing in for the TV hero.

 "Our dad was a superhero to us," Ty said.
 "He was tough.
 My father was always straight with people in business and in his personal life."